Vungle/Android-SDK/README.md

 ## Release Notes

+### VERSION 6.4.11
+* Cache Optimization — Multiple placements are optimized for cached ad availability under the hood when the SDK initializes.
+No additional work from developer needed.
+* Introduced new MREC Video placement type to serve higher performing banners.
+* Privacy by Design — Removed latitude and longitude collection to protect users.
+* Updated Moat to no longer collect location data.
+* Removed Fetch library dependency.
+* Publisher controls to override minimum disk requirements, helping to ensure good user experiences.

 ### VERSION 6.3.24
 * Android 9 Pie is now supported
 * Lighter SDK with a lower method count and fewer external 3rd party dependencies